ethel-dev/christopher/readme.md

 why the name "christopher"?
 ---------------------------
 The name "Christopher" comes from the name of Alan Turing's first love, Christopher Morcom, who tragically died of bovine tuberculosis just weeks before Alan could confess his love to him.
-Alan Turing later personally named his legendary Enigma-breaking computer "Christopher" after his childhood love, hence why this cipher library is named Christopher.
+Alan Turing invented the computer, and created a machine that could decode enimga transfers during WWII, so this cipher library is named Christopher in his memory.